 Looking for cheaper alternatives to washing your hair (or something with more natural ingredients)?
-I’ve moved the homemade shampoo, conditioner and color rinse recipes and tips onto this page for better organization, there’s a lot here to get you started.
+I’ve moved the recipes for shampoo, conditioner and color rinses and tips onto this page for better organization, there’s a lot here to get you started.
 Enjoy!

 First up, here’s an easy way to give natural color a boost without harsh chemicals or dyes.